Determinantal point process models and statistical inference : Extended version: Definition, existence, simulation, and densities for determinantal point processes

-in the sense that if we first generate the independent Bernoulli variables, and second generate a determinantal projection point process on $S$ with kernel $K$, then the resulting point process follows $\detproc(C;S)$. \end{theorem}
+In other words, if we first generate the independent Bernoulli variables, and second generate a determinantal projection point process on $S$ with kernel $K$, then the resulting point process follows $\detproc(C;S)$.
+Note that if $N(S)=n(X_S)$ denotes the number of events in $S$, then